Buying a Home

 This is when you get in touch with a lender or a few lenders and explore your financial options.
 This is how you find out what you can afford to purchase and what you feel comfortable with.
 Sometimes this is how you find out what necessary steps you need to take with your personal finances to become prequalified if you are not quite ready.
 Brendan is happy to refer you to one of several lenders he has built a working rapport with.

 Brendan knows the market and the processes.
 He has the ability to guide you and inform you throughout the entire process.
 You and your interests are independently represented and you have help navigating the process, putting a home under contract and beyond.

 Now that you’ve completed steps 1 & 2 you can move on to the fun part!

 Shopping For A New Home

-Your Realtor has access to the most current and up-to-date information available.
-They can put you on an automatic search through IRESIS, our MLS system, that finds properties that fit your criteria and sends them to a private website just for you.
+Brendan and his team have access to the most current and up-to-date information available.
+They can put you on an automatic search through IRESIS, our MLS system, that finds properties that fit your criteria and sends them to your own private website.
 It does this in real time.
 Other online resources are fed or syndicated from the MLS such as Zillow, Trulia and Realtor.com.
 It takes 24 to 72 hours for these websites to catch up and have new information.
 Sometimes that is all it takes for the “right” property to be gone.
 So that is good information to keep in mind while on your search.
-Also, keep in mind once you find a home you will need to put forth Earnest Money toward the purchase of the property which varies from property to property.
-It is usually about 1% of the purchase price.
+Keep in mind once you find a home you will need to put forth Earnest Money toward the purchase of the property which varies from property to property.
+It is usually about 1-3% of the purchase price.

 Once you’re under contract you approach the following: